Blind spot accidents

 Truck drivers of tractor-trailers, flatbeds, box trucks, and any type of truck that carries cargo will have difficulty seeing the traffic around them because of truck blind spots.
 Blind spots occur when a driver can’t see to his/her rear or sides because the sight lines are blocked by the rest of the truck, including the trailer or the cargo on the truck.
 Even with mirrors and cameras, drivers need to use a lot of caution to ensure they see other vehicles on the Pittsburgh roads.

 Blind spot truck accidents often cause catastrophic injuries or deaths because if the driver of a massive truck doesn’t see your car, the driver will likely strike your car directly on the front, side, or rear at full force.
-At Carmody and Ging, Attorneys at Law, our Pittsburgh truck accident lawyers have a combined 60 years of experience fighting for personal injury victims.
+At Carmody and Ging, Injury & Accident Lawyers, our Pittsburgh truck accident lawyers have a combined 60 years of experience fighting for personal injury victims.
 We’re skilled at showing that a Pittsburgh truck blind spot accident is due to driver negligence, improper supervision by trucking companies, defective truck parts, and the failure to install the latest safety technology.

 Free Case Evaluation